nel349/near-private-payroll/scripts/README.md

-# Verification Key Registration
+# Scripts Directory

-This directory contains the RISC Zero Groth16 verification key and registration script for the NEAR Private Payroll ZK Verifier contract.
+This directory contains utilities for RISC Zero proof generation, verification key registration, and testing for the NEAR Private Payroll ZK Verifier contract.

 ## Overview